SolaceLabs/steampipe-plugin-solace/docs/tables/solace_application.md

 select
   a.name as application,
   av.version as version,
-  av."displayName" as versionName
+  av.display_name as versionName
 from
   solace_application a
   join
     solace_application_version av
-    on av."applicationId" = a.id
+    on av.application_id = a.id
 where
   a.id = 'n5o41x2fh62';